amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 {% endhighlight %}
 It does use HTTP, it returns a JSON structure, it's exposed for the world to consume, so we can call it a REST service, right?
 Yes, but it's far from its true potential.

 **First problem**: no pagination.
 So for now, clients will call this endpoint and probably get a huge amount of results which they'll have to handle and paginate by themselves.
 Let's introduce parameters **index** and **nr**.
-This way, clients' work is already leveraged a lot: they'll call **/rest/search?q=test&index=0&nr=10** and get the first 10 results.
+This way, clients' work is leveraged: they'll call **/rest/search?q=test&index=0&nr=10** and get the first 10 results.
 To get the following 10, they'll add 10 to **index**.
 Nice, but there is still a misunderstanding: how many results are there?
 How long does **index** go?
 We also have to return the total number of results found, say **resultsFound**.
 Your JSON response now looks like this:

 {% highlight json %}